agoldbin/liftBuddy/ProjectPlan.md

 - [ ] Weekly journal entry
 - [ ] Set up authentication locally
 - [ ] Set up authentication on AWS
-- [ ] Add the Trail Type and Grooming Tables, populate with data, (test, dev and prod dbs)
-- [ ] Create the Trail Type and Grooming entities
-- [ ] Update Trail and Trail report to use trail type and grooming
-- [ ] Update Trail and Trail report tests to be sure they work with the new relationships
 - [ ] Review and incorporate any feedback from Checkpoint 2.